bgd-labs/aave-proposals-v3/src/20241104_AaveV3EthereumLido_OnboardGHOAndMigrateStreamsToLidoInstance/OnboardGHOAndMigrateStreamsToLidoInstance.md

 This publication proposes the following:

-- Onboarding GHO to the Lido instance of Aave v3;
+- Onboarding GHO to the Prime instance of Aave v3;
 - Acquire GHO from spot market to seed the GHO Reserve on Prime
 - Migrate Merit allowance
 - Cancel AGD GHO allowance

 ## Motivation

-### Onboard GHO Lido Instance
+### Onboard GHO Prime Instance

-With the circulating supply nearing 180M and nearly 50M in DEX liquidity on Ethereum, this publication proposes adding GHO to the Lido instance of Aave v3.
+With the circulating supply nearing 180M and nearly 50M in DEX liquidity on Ethereum, this publication proposes adding GHO to the Prime instance of Aave v3.

-Adding GHO to the Lido instance of Aave v3 would provide the DAO with several opportunities:
+Adding GHO to the Prime instance of Aave v3 would provide the DAO with several opportunities:

 - Mint GHO through a Facilitator and deposit it into the Reserve to generate revenue;
 - Enable Aave DAO to earn yield on existing GHO holdings; and,